 Retention comes down to the culture you create.
 People working at a place they enjoy showing up to, with like-minded people and in alignment with the vision and values of the company will ultimately stay longer.

 This is why it is so important to intentionally define your Company Culture and then build around it.
 Your Employee Handbook, Talent Acquisition Playbook, Onboarding Playbook and approach to Modern Performance Reviews must all be built to reinforce your desired culture.

 “Align your culture, so that when employees leave, they do so with a handshake…not a lawyer!”

 As previously mentioned, people are going to leave and you cannot control that.
 What you can control, however, is how prepared you are to facilitate a graceful exit for that individual.
 The only thing worse than a good employee leaving is a good employee leaving in a manner that has their former coworkers scrambling to pick up the pieces.

 The cost of losing an employee can range anywhere between 25% to 200% of their salary.
 Generally speaking, that percentage actually goes up the more senior that employee was.
-Of course, avoiding turnover is your first remedy here, but some turnover is inevitable.
-When the inevitable happens, it is important to be ready.
+Of course, avoiding turnover is your first remedy, but some turnover is inevitable.
+When the inevitable happens, it is essential to be ready.